V-Varga/TrichoCompare/README.md

 Download information for emapper, which is the associated tool used for annotation of a collection of proteins, is available here: http://eggnog5.embl.de/#/app/downloads

-Installed on the server at: /usr/local/bin/emapper.py
+Installed on the Lund University Bioinformatics course server at: /usr/local/bin/emapper.py

 ```bash
 #while EggNOG is installed on the bioinformatics server, some dependencies are missing